-The Fund employs an indexing investment approach designed to track the Bloomberg Short Treasury Index (the Index).
-The Index includes fixed income securities issued by the U.S. Treasury (not including inflation-protected bonds, floating rate securities and certain other security types), that have maturities up to 12 months.
+The Fund employs an indexing investment approach designed to track the Bloomberg U.S. Treasury Bills 0-3 Months Index (the Index).
+The Index includes U.S. Treasury Bills (not including inflation-protected bonds, floating rate securities, and certain other security types) that have maturities of 3 months or less.